godotengine/godot-docs/tutorials/plugins/android/android_plugin.rst

 Godot will detect this singleton and initialize it at the proper time.

 Using it from GDScript
 ^^^^^^^^^^^^^^^^^^^^^^

 First you will need to add your singleton into the android modules to be loaded.

-Go to "Project > Project Settings"
+Go to "Project > Project Settings".
 Then on the tab "General" go to the "Android" section, and fill the Modules part with your module name.
 The module should include the full Java path.
-For our example: org/godotengine/godot/MySingleton
+For our example: `org/godotengine/godot/MySingleton`

 .. image:: img/android_modules.png

 Then, from your script: